SwedbankPay/developer.swedbankpay.com/_includes/recurring-card-payments.md

 When you have a Recurrence token stored away.
 You can use the same token in a subsequent [`recurring payment`][card-payment-recur] `POST`.
-This will be a server-to-server affair, as we have both payment instrument details and recurrence token from the initial payment.
+This will be a server-to-server affair, as we have both payment method details and recurrence token from the initial payment.

 Please note that you need to do a capture after sending the recur request.